 Prior to that time, methane was measured at Cape Grim using a gas chromatograph (GC) equipped with a flame ionisation detector (FID).
 The GC separates the air into its various components and the FID uses a hydrogen flame to ionize components such as methane, which are then detected as a disturbance to an applied voltage field.

 Methane concentrations in the air were reasonably stable before industrialisation (in the timeframe of human existence) typically quoted as 700 ppb (parts per billion molar).

-Since industrialisation, methane concentrations have increased by more than 150 per cent to present day values (~1790 ppb in 2009).
+Since industrialisation, methane concentrations have increased by more than 160 per cent to present day values in exceess of 1800 ppb.

 Methane has increased in the global atmosphere due to a variety of agricultural practices, such as rice and cattle farming, as well as from the mining of coal, the mining and reticulation of natural gas and possibly increased emissions from wetlands in response to global temperature increases.

 Methane concentrations show seasonal variations (annual cycles) that vary according to global location and altitude.
 The major processes that contribute to methane annual cycles are: